-Health Services Clinic at Northwestern State University provides acute nursing care and assessment, referral to appropriate services including the university contracted physicians, health education, and accident and injury insurance.
+The Student Health Services Clinic at Northwestern State University provides acute nursing care and assessment, health education, and referral to appropriate services including the university contracted physicians.
 All students taking one or more hours on the Natchitoches campus and those living on campus but taking all internet courses, will be assessed a \$65 charge for Student Health Services.
+The Health Services fee is mandatory, and there is no exemption process.